-View Master's Degrees in Kolding in Denmark 2016/2017
+Compare Master's Degrees in Kolding in Denmark 2019

 The two year full-time integrated European Master programme aims at qualifying graduates to manage the huge challenges faced in contemporary tourism...

 In Textile Design we educate design collaborators who are well-grounded to work in teams that reach beyond the discipline’s own boundaries, for example with industry in g

 Master in Textile DesignIn Textile Design we educate design collaborators who are well-grounded to work in teams that reach beyond the discipline’s own boundaries, for example with industry in general, architects, the fashion industry and others who work with visual narratives.For the same reasons, the students develop the ability to inquire into and reflect on contemporary life and society in all its complexity.
 Without an understanding of the paradoxes of our time, it is impossible to develop and facilitate projects that are relevant.
 We ensure this approach by choosing students who have a natural aptitude to engage these issues and who display an obvious interest and curiosity in their surroundings.
 We strengthen this by ensuring that the students are part of a department that employs a broad range of guest teachers who master their métier.A sense of ethics, as regards textile projects and their narratives, are as much a part of the discipline as are considerations of sustainability and resources when designing for industrial production....

 Experiment is always the departure point for projects at Fashion Design and an exploration of “the beautiful”, an important part of any project.
 Projects are designed to

-Master in Fashion DesignExperiment is always the departure point for projects at Fashion Design and an exploration of “the beautiful”, an important part of any project.
-Projects are designed to question, explore and challenge, in a working environment that is far from the media’s “fashion circus”.Study trips abroad work to inspire the initial phase of one of the year’s projects.
+Master in Fashion DesignExperiment is always the departure point for projects at Fashion Design and an exploration of “the beautiful,” an important part of any project.
+Projects are designed to question, explore and challenge, in a working environment that is far from the media’s “fashion circus.”Study trips abroad work to inspire the initial phase of one of the year’s projects.
 For fashion students there are of course several obvious places to go where one could be served up with next year’s trends: Paris, New York, London or Milan.
 But as we want to educate designers who can project new trajectories to explore rather than walk in the footsteps of others, we try to find alternatives, like Zagreb or Istanbul.
 Our students are involved in setting the order of the day, as regards the development of the professional thrust of Fashion Design.
 In general we work with three questions of interest that are all interrelated:...

-As a result of the transition from an industrialised society to a knowledge and communication based society, Industrial Design is a discipline in rapid development.
+As a result of the transition from an industrialised society to a knowledge and communication-based society, Industrial Design is a discipline in rapid development.

-Master in Industrial DesignAs a result of the transition from an industrialised society to a knowledge and communication based society, Industrial Design is a discipline in rapid development.More products than ever before are being manufactured, but regrettably, levels of quality vary.
+Master of Industrial DesignAs a result of the transition from an industrialised society to a knowledge and communication-based society, Industrial Design is a discipline in rapid development.More products than ever before are being manufactured, but regrettably, levels of quality vary.
 As products become more intelligent and communicative, demands on them change.
 A product’s sense of value is now less that of the material and more of what it can do and what can be done with it.In the Industrial Design domain, students work with classic skills of sketching, marker drawing, 3D computer modelling and model making.
 However, students are also, to a greater extent, involved with concept development that, in more general terms, considers users in contexts of the future and the immaterial values that products bear with them.
 Hence, user-observation and interaction mapping have become core areas of the discipline.Industrial Design emphasises idea generation and visualisation as much as collaboration with industry and other professionals such as marketing experts, economists, engineers, sociologists and anthropologists.Industrial Design has an ongoing collaboration with a range of companies in both teaching and project development, amongst others Bang and Olufsen, Lego, Innovation Lab and Kildemoes....